stripstarter/stripstarter/README.md

 ## About

-[StripStarter](http://www.stripstarter.us) is a crowdfunding pornography app.
+[StripStarter](http://www.stripstarter.us) is a social crowdsourcing app.
 The idea is that two types of people can make campaigns:

 * individuals looking to raise money for production of material of which they own the creative license, and